 8. Commercial and Industrial Measures and Incentives

 Table 5 below lists the planned measures for the electric Commercial and Industrial programs, by program, along with the planned quantities (in kWh or MMBtu savings), incentives per quantity, total incentives, and annual and lifetime savings.
-Table 6 shows planned costs in non-incentive cost categories for each program that are not allocated at the measure level.
-Table 6 and Table 8 show the same information for the planned Gas program, respectively.Table 5.
+Table 6 shows the same information for the planned Gas program, respectively.
+Planned costs in non-incentive cost categories for each program that are not allocated at the measure level are provided in Table E-2 of Attachment 5 for the electric portfolio and Table G-2 of Attachment 6 for the natural gas portfolio.

+Table 5.
 Planned Measures for Electric Commercial and Industrial Programs